freudshow/booknote/script/vim/vim.light.ide.md

     'Tlist_Inc_Winwidth' variable to 0 in the .vimrc file.
 1. Restart Vim.
 1. You can now use the ":TlistToggle" command to open/close he taglist window.
-You can use the ":help taglist" command to get ore information about using the taglist plugin.
+You can use the ":help taglist" command to get more information about using the taglist plugin.

 ## **install omnicppcomplete**